Remember to KISS before the travel – Keep It Simple and Short.

-It is always advisable to check the warranty statement if there are any specific requirements or conditions, such as exclusions for air cargo damage.
+It is always advisable to check the warranty statement for any specific requirements or conditions, such as exclusions for air cargo damage.

-If you don’t shop for luggage often, and stumble across an online deal, try to find the item in a brick-and-mortar store first so you can handle it, wheel it, and lift it to make sure the bag is suitable for you.
+If you don’t shop fdon’tggage often, and stumble across an online deal, try to find the item in a brick-and-mortar store first so you can handle it, wheel it, and lift it to make sure the bag is suitable for you.

-You can choose some from Samsonite (for low budgeted luggage) and from Enkloze to have some exclusive one (your budget should be little higher for these).
-Enkloze luggages are looks like suitcase and long lasting for hardest travel.
+You can choose some from Samsonite (for low-budgeted Luggage) and from Enkloze to have some exclusive ones (your budget should be a little higher for these).
+The enclosed Luggage looks like a suitcase and is long-lasting for the most challenging travel.

-Your suitcase comprise of several important parts; the material; wheels, handle, zippers, compartments, weight of the luggage, locks and nowadays some smart features.
-So we think of providing you some helpful hints on what to look at when selecting and deciding about your new luggage.
+Your suitcase comprises several essential parts; the material; wheels, handle, zippers, compartments, the weight of the Luggage, locks, and, nowadays, some intelligent features.
+So we think of providing helpful hints on what to look at when selecting and deciding about your new Luggage.

 Almost everything can go wrong with a zipper.
-If it breaks or malfunction in the middle of your trip, you might have no other option than tossing it out and look for a new bag.
+If it breaks or malfunctions in the middle of your trip, you might have no option but toss it out and look for a new bag.
 Zippers are in two types: chain and coil.
-A chain zipper, usually made of metal, consists of two sets of interlocking teeth.
-Coil zippers are usually made of polyester and zipper slides on two parallel coils.
-Chain zippers are stronger than coil zippers and much more difficult to break into.
+A chain zipper, usually made of metal, consists of two interlocking teeth.
+Coil zippers are typically made of polyester, and zipper slides on two parallel coils.
+Chain zippers are more robust than coil zippers and harder to break into.
 Coil zippers can easily be pulled apart with the tip of a ballpoint pen and reclosed even without a trace of wrongdoing.
-Zippers could be considered as a quality symbol of the bag.
-Highly recognized brand of zippers is YKK in the industry as the most reliable zipper on the market.
+Zippers could be considered a quality symbol of the bag.
+A highly recognized brand of zippers is YKK, the most reliable zipper on the market.

-Wheeled luggage, which is more than 70% of the total travel luggage market, usually have retractable handles.
-For a maximum comfort, look for soft-grip handle, which is with adjustable length.
-Handles that retract completely into the bag is less likely to sustain damage.
+Wheeled Luggage, more than 70% of the total travel luggage market, usually has retractable handles.
+For maximum comfort, look for the soft-grip handle with adjustable length.
+Handles that retract entirely into the bag are less likely to sustain damage.
 Two-wheeled bags have either one or two post handles.
-However many travelers prefer two-post handle system as they can piggyback a smaller bag while in transit, or can support a laptop, a briefcase, or a tote while the bag is at rest.
+However, many travelers prefer a two-post handle system as they can piggyback a smaller bag in transit or support a laptop, a briefcase, or a tote while the bag is at rest.

-Number of compartments, their size and their configuration are the points to consider.
-Most of the present day travel bags are coming with a dedicated, padded pocket for a laptop giving you the freedom from carrying an additional bag.
-Suiter is another such important compartment that allows you to pack your suit within and you need not to carry separate garment bag.
-You should be careful not to select a bag with exterior protruding pouches as they reduce the total volume of packing space (they are considered for calculating the overall dimensions, while the adjacent spaces leaving empty.)
+Several compartments, sizes, and configurations are the points to consider.
+Most present-day travel bags come with a dedicated, padded pocket for a laptop giving you the freedom from carrying an additional load.
+The suiter is another vital compartment that allows you to pack your suit, and you need not have a separate bag.
+It would be best if, Finally, you were careful not to select a backpack with protruding exterior pouches as they reduce the total volume of packing space (they are considered for calculating the overall dimensions, while the adjacent areas are empty).)

-Frequent travelers are well aware of the fact that raveling light is easier than taking too much.
-Baggage fee that you must pay when checking in is even more of a reason to carry less.
-So it is always recommended to start the mission with lightweight luggage.
-According to experts, a non-wheeled bag should not exceed four pounds while a wheeled bag should weigh no more than 7.5 pounds.
+Frequent travelers know that traveling light is more accessible than taking too much.
+The baggage fee that you must pay when checking in is even more of a reason to carry less.
+So it is always recommended to start the mission with lightweight carry-on Luggage.
+According to experts, a non-wheeled bag should not exceed four pounds, while a wheeled bag should weigh no more than 7.5 pounds.
 When traveling on a plane, you should utilize your eligible weight for your belongings at maximum, but not for the bag.
-Before you start your voyage, it is advisable to check with your carrier about weight limits.
-So that you can avoid of paying a fee for overweight checked baggage and check an overweight carry-on.
+Before starting your voyage, you should check with your carrier about weight limits to avoid paying a fee for overweight checked baggage and checking a heavy carry-on.

-For travel in USA, luggage locks should be TSA-compliant, which means that the security agents possess a universal master key, to open and inspect your baggage, without breaking the locks, in the event that they decide to physically inspect the contents in your bag.
-If you are expecting to buy a lock separately, check the package of the lock for notation that state if it is TSA compliant.
-For integrated locks, check the luggage’s sales tag whether it is indicating if the lock is TSA compliant.
+For travel in the USA, your best carry-on luggage locks should be TSA-compliant, which means that the security agents possess a universal master key to open and inspect your baggage without breaking the locks if they decide to inspect the contents in your bag physically.
+If you are expecting to buy a lock separately, check the package of the lock for the notation that states if it is TSA-compliant.
+For integrated locks, check the Luggage’s whether it is indicating if the lock is TSA compliant.

-Nowadays the valises are equipped with built-in electronic capabilities.
-A “connected” suitcase tells you where it is, how much it weighs, and who’s allowed to handle it with the assistance of functions such as location tracking, built-in digital scales, fingerprint recognition locks, digital locks, proximity sensors, built-in power sources (for charging your mobile/tab or for your laptop) and trip tracking.
-You have the option of upgrading your analog bags to create your own customized high-tech luggage by adding aforesaid electronic gadgets separately.
+Nowadays, the valises are equipped with built-in electronic capabilities.
+A “connected” “suitcase t” tells you where it is, how much it weighs, and who’s allowewho’shandle it with the assistance of functions such as location tracking, built-in digital scales, fingerprint recognition locks, digital locks, proximity sensors, built-in power sources (for charging your mobile/tab or for your laptop) and trip tracking.
+Adding electronic gadgets separately allows you to upgrade your analog bags to create your customized high-tech carry-on Luggage.